Health services

 Date: 10/2021

 Patients from rural areas have lower breast cancer screening rates and poorer cancer outcomes than urban patients and received initial breast cancer diagnosis at a later stage compared with urban patients.
-Black race and being uninsured were also associated with late stage at diagnosis.
+Being uninsured was also associated with late stage at diagnosis.
 Patterns have persisted and suggest areas for policy change. -

 Community Health Worker Roles and Their Evolving Interprofessional Relationships in the United States